sailthru/sailthru-magento-extension/README.md

 ##### Support
 For questions or troubleshooting, please visit [Sailthru Support](https://sailthru.zendesk.com/hc/en-us) or submit an issue.

+##### Known Bugs
+* PersonalizeJS causes an issue with the default theme configurable swatch-picker.
+Our JS team is currently investigating.
+* Error-handling during Sailthru service outages (rare) causes checkouts not to appear completed.

 ## Installation
 *Note: After installation, you will need to login, clear cache, and then re-login.*